 A Guide To Outdoor London

 Outdoor life has come into the spotlight over the past year.
 Cooped up inside our homes, we’ve all realised how important getting outside is for our wellbeing.
-And with the days getting warmer, there’s never been a better time to embrace the great outdoors.
+And with the sun shining across the city, there’s never been a better time to embrace the great outdoors.
 Luckily London has a buzzing al fresco scene, filled with parks, pub gardens, flower markets, street art and city farms.
 Here’s your guide to outdoor London.

 Amid the hustle and bustle of busy city life you’ll find an abundance of beautiful green spaces.
 There are the big hitters: Hyde Park, Hampstead Heath, Regent’s Park, as well as the rural deer-filled Richmond Park, which is a national nature reserve.
 Kew Gardens, meanwhile, is a day out in itself, with a treetop walkway, rose garden and jungle-like hothouse to explore – not to mention its enchanting annual winter light festival.
 Then there are the hidden gems, like Chelsea Physic Garden – London’s oldest botanical garden, dating back to 1673 – and Holland Park’s Kyoto Garden, a Japanese-inspired oasis where peacocks often roam.